-Patroni is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like ZooKeeper, etcd or Consul.
+Patroni is a template for you to create your own customized, high-availability solution using Python and - for maximum accessibility - a distributed configuration store like ZooKeeper, etcd, Consul or Kubernetes.
 Database engineers, DBAs, DevOps engineers, and SREs who are looking to quickly deploy HA PostgreSQL in the datacenter-or anywhere else-will hopefully find it useful.

 We call Patroni a “template” because it is far from being a one-size-fits-all or plug-and-play replication system.
 It will have its own caveats.
 Use wisely.
 There are many ways to run high availability with PostgreSQL; for a list, see the PostgreSQL Documentation.